Google Analytics Setup for Small Biz Owners Who’d Rather Be Doing Anything Else

 To track your website traffic in Google Analytics:

-• Go to the “Acquisition” Section: This area shows you how visitors are finding your site—whether through organic search, paid ads, social media, or referral links.
+• Go to the “Acquisition” Section: This area shows you how visitors are finding your site, whether through organic search, paid ads, social media, emails, or referral links.

 • Analyze the “Overview”: The Overview page provides a snapshot of your website’s traffic, including the number of sessions, users, and pageviews.